MLS-2000 Clinical Laboratory Operations (2 Credits)

 Lab portion of Hematology

-Requisites: Take MLS-3201 lecture with MLS-3101 lab – Must be taken at the same time as this course.
+Requisites: Take MLS-3301 lecture with MLS-3101 lab – Must be taken at the same time as this course.

 This course will introduce the basic principles and procedures of clinical chemistry.
 Emphasis will be placed on the physiology and pathophysiology of proteins and enzymes, lipids, carbohydrates, liver kidney functions and blood gases.
 Diagnostic testing related to clinical chemistry testing, principles, analysis, interpretation, and significance will also be discussed.

-Requisites: Take MLS-2000 Clinical Laboratory Operations – Must be completed prior to taking this course.
+Requisites: Take MLS-2000 prior to this course.
 Take lab MLS-3102 with lecture MLS-3202– Must be taken at the same time as this course.

 MLS-3102 Clinical Chemistry I Lab (1 Credits)